bmehder/sveltekit-get-cats/README.md

 # SvelteKit Get Cats & Dogs

-This project extends the original **message-driven, unidirectional architecture** inspired by The Elm Architecture (TEA) for Svelte 5 to support both **cats and dogs**.
-The core principles remain: making **state transitions explicit, predictable, and testable**, while keeping side effects centralized and easy to reason about.
+This project is a **message-driven, unidirectional architecture** inspired by The Elm Architecture (TEA) for Svelte 5.
+The core principles are making **state transitions explicit, predictable, and testable**, while **keeping side effects centralized** and easy to reason about.

-Now, users can select between cats and dogs, and the app fetches data accordingly.
-The design continues to emphasize **fearless refactoring** through explicit messaging and unidirectional data flow.
+Users can select between cats and dogs, and the app fetches data accordingly.
+The design emphasizes **fearless refactoring** through explicit messaging and unidirectional data flow.

 ---

 ## Core Philosophy

 An app is fundamentally **a sequence of state and commands over time**.
-Each message describes *what happened*, driving pure state transitions and triggering explicit commands that represent real side effects like data fetching.
+Each message describes _what happened_, driving pure state transitions and triggering explicit commands that represent real side effects like data fetching.

-This philosophy encourages:
+This philosophy enforces:

-- Clear boundaries between pure logic and impure effects
+- Clear separation between pure logic and side effects
 - Predictable, testable state changes
-- A single source of truth for the app’s behavior
+- A single source of truth for the app’s state
+- Development-time inspection of the frame history via Svelte 5’s `$inspect(frames)`

 ---